YaredAbebe01/wireframing/README.md

 Functionality shows how interactive elements behave and how users interact with the interface.
 This includes buttons, forms, search fields, and user inputs.

 **Example:** A wireframe may include a login form with input fields and a submit button, showing how users will interact with the system without implementing the actual logic.
+## Types of Wireframes

+### Low-Fidelity Wireframes
+Low-fidelity wireframes are simple and rough sketches that focus on structure and layout rather than visual details.
+They are often created using paper, whiteboards, or basic digital tools.

+**When they are used:**
+- Early stages of the design process
+- Brainstorming ideas
+- Quickly exploring multiple layout options

+**Example:** Boxes and lines representing headers, images, and buttons without colors, fonts, or real content.

+### High-Fidelity Wireframes
+High-fidelity wireframes are detailed and polished representations of the final product.
+They closely resemble the actual user interface and may include colors, typography, spacing, and realistic content.

+**When they are used:**
+- Later stages of the design process
+- Before development begins
+- For client or stakeholder approval

+**Example:** A wireframe showing real text, icons, exact spacing, and interactive elements similar to the final design.

+## Wireframe Type Used in This Project

+The wireframes discussed in this project are **low-fidelity wireframes**.
+They focus on layout structure, navigation, content placement, and basic functionality rather than detailed visuals.
+This approach helps clearly communicate ideas and functionality early in the design process before moving on to high-fidelity designs.